 The Ultimaker 3 is a small-sized desktop printer that uses PLA and ABS plastic, as well as metal and wood filament.
 It can print sizes up to 8.5 × 8.5 × 7.9 inches.
 The Ultimaker 3 is a much less expensive option and will be a good choice for most average applications.

 The Ultimaker s5 is a large-sized desktop printer that uses PLA and ABS plastic.
 It can print sizes up to 13 × 9.4 × 11.8 inches.
 The Ultimaker s5 is a much less expensive option and will be a good choice for most larger, average applications.

-The Fusion3 is a large-sized desktop printer that uses PLA and ABS plastic.
-It can print sizes up to 14 × 14 × 12 inches.
-The Fusion3 is another less expensive option and will be a good choice for most average applications as well as larger scale prints.
+The FormLabs 3 is a medium-sized desktop printer that uses SLA printing with liquid resin.
+It can print up to 5.7 × 5.7 × 7.3 inches.
+The FormLabs 3 is a more expensive option and will be a good choice for more durable applications with usable parts.

 Try it out!

 If you would like to try out this service, here are the steps involved:

 - Fill out our online 3D printing form.
 Be sure to submit both the form and your STL file.

 - The person in charge of 3D printing will check your file to make sure it is formatted properly, then process your order.
 The Inspire Maker Lab will also contact you if there is an issue with your print.